rylansedlacek/java-chess/README.md

        java Chess

-6. Follow the tutorial.
-7. Play Chess!
+5. Play Chess!
--->

 <h2>Features:</h2>

 - Use of the <b>Singleton</b> pattern.
+- Use of the <b>Minimax</b> decision rule for Chess Engine.
 - Console based, but still extremely easy to understand user interface
 <!-- - Chess Bot, with adjustable skill levels! -->